ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 divided into two branches, sending one
 along each leg to tho heel, where they
 both turned upward to the toes.
 One of
-these roots formed a slight crook at th
+these roots formed a slight crook at the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_indianapolisolympians_ver02:data:sn86058250:00271744791:1866112901:0170/pct:69.317516,23.532985,12.302285,10.448305/!600,600/0/default.jpg"/>
 </td>